-Before any research involving questionnaires, interviews, experiments or observations commences, approval of the Ethics Committee must be obtained.
+Before any research involving participants, such as questionnaires, interviews, experiments or observations, or personal data commences, approval of the Ethics Committee must be obtained.

 A growing number of academic journals as well as Dutch and European funding bodies now require the formal approval of an Ethics Committee before an article can be published or a subsidy granted.

 Applying for an Ethics review

 Anybody with an UvAnetID can apply for approval.

 However in case of Bachelor and Master student research only staff members can submit an application.
 But Bachelor and Master students may assist their supervisor with preparing the application as a collaborator.
 The responsible supervisor, not the student, should supervise and submit the application.

 To better assist the researchers the UvA has developed a new portal that combines the Ethics Review, the Privacy Protection Review and the Data Management Plan.
 All these procedures can now be seen to in one place.
 As of January 1st 2023 the Faculty of Humanities switched to this new Research Management Services (RMS) Portal.